Eddie George, other former All-Pros, making impact at HBCUs

 He and Sanders have been on the sidelines less than a year — George was hired and Sanders was but have already made their presence felt.

 Sanders’ helped his Tigers get uniforms by Under Armour with Walmart assisting with a new turf field.
-George has former NFL head coach Hue Jackson as offensive coordinator and is pushing for a new turf field for TSU’s indoor practice facility and other improvements.
+George has former NFL head coach Hue Jackson as offensive coordinator and is .

 Tennessee State kicked off a fundraising campaign the day George was hired, though the new coach says he’s being patient as he learns what the university has done before he arrived and how he can help use his corporate ties best now.